Pat Tillman Foundation

-The Pat Tillman Foundation is a non-profit organization created in 2004 by friends and family of former Arizona Cardinals safety turned U.S. Army Ranger Pat Tillman, including his widow Marie Tillman, in the aftermath of his fratricide death in Afghanistan.
+The Pat Tillman Foundation is a non-profit organization created in 2004 by friends and family of former Arizona Cardinals safety position American football player turned U.S. Army Ranger Pat Tillman, including his widow Marie Tillman, in the aftermath of his friendly fire death in Afghanistan.
 In honor of his death, The Pat Tillman Foundation was created.
 The foundation supports the education and leadership development of veterans and military spouses primarily through its Tillman Scholars program.
 The annual Pat's Run held in Tempe, Arizona since 2005 regularly draws nearly 30,000 participants every year in a 4.2 mile walk/run that finishes on the 42 yard line of Arizona State University's Sun Devil Stadium and helps fund scholarships and programs for Tillman Scholars.

 Background

 A graduate of Arizona State University and former Pac-10 defensive player of the year, Tillman was drafted in the 7th round of the 1998 NFL draft.
 Turning down a $9 million offer from the St. Louis Rams because of his loyalty to Arizona, Tillman made an impact, setting the single-season Cardinals franchise record for tackles.
 At 27 years old, as a result of the September 11 attacks, the star safety gave up $3.6 million of his NFL contract to join the U.S. Army, where he rose to the rank of corporal.
 After his death, he was rewarded with the Purple Heart and Silver Star.
 Tillman became the first NFL player to die in combat since the Vietnam War.